-Since then, outbreaks have continued to occur sporadically in coastal Queensland as far west as Chinchilla and from the Queensland border to as far south as Kempsey on the Mid-North Coast of NSW.
+Since then, outbreaks have continued to occur sporadically in coastal Queensland as far west as Chinchilla and from the Queensland border to as far south as Scone in the Hunter Valley of NSW.

 In disease outbreaks so far recorded, the virus has not been shown to be highly contagious, however, it is highly lethal.

 Protection against Hendra

 In 2012, a safe, effective horse vaccine became available.
-Vaccination of horses is the most effective way of reducing the risk of Hendra virus infection and disease, and provides a workplace health and safety benefit as well as a public health benefit.
+Vaccination of horses is the most effective way to help manage the risk of Hendra virus infection and disease, and provides a workplace health and safety benefit as well as a public health benefit.